kaiajimenez.com

 What have I learned during these years as a product designer that I want to incorporate into my website?

-The first thing that sprung to mind was accessibility.
-Guidelines exist to ensure the web is welcoming for everyone, and this resonated with the kind of space I hoped to create.
-Obvious hover and focus states and a theme toggle were only a few of the features motivated by this learning.
+Accessibility was a priority.
+Guidelines ensure the web is welcoming for everyone, and this resonated with the kind of space I hoped to create.
+Clear hover and focus states, proper contrast, and a theme toggle were some of the features motivated by this learning.

-A clearer information architecture was also a priority.
-In my previous website, posts that didn’t fit the portfolio format were grouped into a single chaotic section.
-This time around, I accounted for different types of content from the start.
+I also wanted a clear information architecture.
+In my old website, posts that didn’t fit the portfolio format were grouped into a single section.
+This time around, I accounted for different types of content from the start, both in terms of layout and organisation.

 The development process